oauth2-proxy/oauth2-proxy/docs/docs/configuration/logging.md

 The status block will contain one of the below strings:

 - `AuthSuccess` If the user has authenticated successfully
-- `AuthFailure` If the user failed to authenticate explicitly
+- `AuthFailure` If the user authentication failed
 - `AuthError` If there was an unexpected error during authentication

 If you require a different format than that, you can configure it with the `--auth-logging-format` flag.